 Understanding the Basics of Estate Planning

 An effective estate plan is built on several key components.
-These include a will, trusts, powers of attorney, and advanced directives.
+These include a will, trusts, powers of attorney, and advance directives.
 Each document is vital in protecting your assets and fulfilling your wishes.

 Why Estate Planning is Crucial for North Carolina Married Couples